Openings Make A Difference Part 1

 But they’re still listening.
 Imagine if they all made that $10-a-month gift that you’re hammering so forcefully during every pitch break?
 More staff!
 More equipment!
 Better <fill in the blank>!
 Financial independence!
 The promised land!

 Okay, so what’s stopping them from making that gift?
 What’s keeping them off the top tread of the Stairway to Given?
 That’s a question which has kept public radio membership directors awake at night for decades.
-If I had the answer, I’d be living on a yacht worthy of a Russian Oligarch somewhere that it never snows.
+If I had the answer, I’d be living on a yacht somewhere that it never snows.

 But that’s a trick question because there isn’t just one reason why those insanely committed listeners keep listening--you know, the ones who sit there while you explain to them why their contribution is vitally important, that they make up <fill in the blank> percent of your annual budget, that they’re “the public in public radio,” etc.

 Here’s what they’re waiting for.

 They’re waiting for us to convince them that we really understand why they’re still there, still listening during a pledge drive, and still listening to us talk about the importance of their “gift right now in any amount”.